brillout/goldpage/docs/readme.template.md

 ## !VAR WHY_GOLDPAGE

-**App types**
+**Only One App Type**

-The problem of current tools is that they support only one app type.
+The main problem of our current tools is that they support only one app type.
 For example for React:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 create-react-app creates a so-called "SPA"